andybywire/content-first-prototyping/README.md

     Download and copy the [.zip](https://github.com/andybywire/Content-First-Prototyping/archive/master.zip)

-3. Navigate to your project file.
-Link it to your global instance of Gulp and sync up Node and SASS
+3. Navigate to your project file and install the framework dependencies

         $ cd <path to your project folder>

-        $ npm link gulp

-        $ npm rebuild node-sass
+        $ npm install

-4. Run `gulp`.
+4. Run `npm start`.
 Once installed, this is the only command you'll need to run to begin a new session.

-        $ gulp
+        $ npm start

-The Gulp command will assemble your site into the `_site` folder and then serve it to your default browser.
-You can copy this file to another server if you like, but don't edit any of these files in this folder directly – the next time Gulp runs an update, it will overwrite any chages you've made.
+The start command will assemble your site into the `_site` folder and then serve it to your default browser.
+You can copy this file to another server if you like, but don't edit any of these files in this folder directly – the next time the framework runs an update, it will overwrite any chages you've made.

 In order to get the most out of the framework, it's worth familiarizing yourself with the basics of the tools its built with.
 The documentation of all of these tools is excellent and should get you up to speed quickly: